hilalguleryuz/excel_supermarket_data_analysis_project/README.md

 <br>

-📻 You can access the 3-minute project presentation, in which I explain the insights derived from my analyses, via the through below: https://youtu.be/FYAcviE2OWY3
+📻 You can access the 3-minute project presentation, in which I explain the insights derived from my analyses, through the link: https://youtu.be/FYAcviE2OWY3

 <br>